benauthor/benauthor.github.com/_posts/2018-01-09-the-evan-test.md

 - **Do you restrict write access in the production environment?**

   With great power comes great responsibility... and the temptation to cowboy-fix-it 'just this once'.
 And apathy on eat-your-veggies work like building QA/staging infra.
 And poor migration discipline.
 And concerns over private user data.
 And so on and so forth.
 Almost nobody should need, want, or have sudo access in production, or write privileges on your databases.
-Any routine tasks requiring SSH to prod machines is a smell.
+Any routine task requiring SSH to prod is a smell.
 This isn't about gatekeeping, it's about not letting ourselves eat candy for breakfast.

 - **Are your application logs durable, centralized, and searchable?**